Nadine Muzerall

-Nadine Muzerall (born October 19, 1978) is Minnesota's all-time leader with 139 career goals, including a record 40 power-play goals.
-She was a member of the inaugural team of University of Minnesota women's hockey.
-She is currently the head coach at Ohio State University.
+Nadine Muzerall (born October 19, 1978) is a Canadian former ice hockey player and current coach of the Ohio State Buckeyes women's ice hockey team.
+While attending the University of Minnesota as a student, she became their all-time leader with 139 career goals, including a record 40 power-play goals.
+She was also a member of the inaugural team of University of Minnesota women's hockey.

 Playing career

 In her freshman season, she had a 32-goal, 32-assist performance to earn Women's Hockey News Second Team All-American, Patty Kazmaier Award Finalist and team most valuable player accolades.

 During her 1998-99 sophomore season, Muzerall was named a Second Team AWCHA All-American, and was part of the third-place finish at the 1999 AWCHA National Championship.
 She compiled totals of 30 goals, 18 assists and 48 points.
 Her numbers ranked in the top 20 nationally in seven offensive categories.